3MFConsortium/spec_production/3MF Production Extension.md

 The Production Extension REQUIRES that both \<item> and \<component> elements include the UUID attribute as a mechanism to identify model instances being used in the 3MF package.

-In some environments, it is crucial that the builds themselves can be uniquely identified within, and even across, different physical printers.
+In some environments, it is crucial that the builds themselves can be uniquely identified within, and even across, different physical devices.
 In order to support cross-printer and cross-print-job build identification, \<build> elements in the root model part REQUIRE a UUID attribute.

 ## 4.1 Build